-If you have been dreaming of owning your own restaurant you may have quite a few questions as to how to start a restaurant.
+If you have been dreaming of opening your own restaurant you may have quite a few questions as to how to start a restaurant.
 You know what food you will serve and you can see the full dining room in your mind’s eye.
 But how do you take your vision and make it a reality?
+How to open a restaurant?
 It can be overwhelming.
-However there is a method on how to start a restaurant and we’ll take you through the main steps you need to consider while making your plan on how to start a restaurant.
+However there is a method on how to start a restaurant business and we’ll take you through the main steps you need to consider while making your plan on starting a restaurant business.

 Planning for how to start a restaurant